Renovation Projects for Older Homes

 While you may be tempted to jump right into cosmetic work, maintaining a comfortable, efficient home should also be at the top of your list.
 When it comes to windows, there are people who are for replacing, and people who stand by repairing.
 Just because your older windows are experiencing some trouble today does not mean they cannot be made to function properly tomorrow.
 The natural wood that was originally used decades ago certainly is better quality than wood used today, and if you can find a talented carpenter or handyman, they might be able to restore your old windows and make them just as effective and efficient as modern windows.
 If you would rather replace them, note that a full replacement might not be necessary.
 Contractors have the ability to install a window insert; these are smaller units that fit inside of the existing opening, and save having to remove existing trim.

 Other low-budget updates

-If you do not have the time or financial resources to start on the bigger updates, start with the smaller projects.
+If you do not have the time or financial resources to start on the bigger renovation projects, start with the smaller updates instead.
 Replacing the hardware in your kitchen and bathrooms will instantly give it a more modern look without breaking the bank.
-Also, never underestimate the potential of paint.
+Also, never underestimate the potential of paint when renovating older homes.
 New curtains, blinds, rugs, and accent furniture can completely transform a home, too.

 If you've just moved in to a new home or a home you plan to renovate, be sure to have your HVAC and plumbing systems inspected.
-Schedule an appointment with our easy Online Scheduling or by calling 812-339-9114.
+Check out our New Home Checklist or schedule an appointment with our easy Online Scheduling or by calling 812-339-9114.